The market operates from 8 a.m. to noon every Saturday this summer at 591 Horn in the West in Boone.

 For more information, check outwataugacountyfarmersmarket.org.

-New Life Farm – Salad Mix, Kale, Potatoes, Eggplant, Okra, Spaghetti Squash, Acorn Squash, Butternut Squash, as well as pasture raised pork and chicken.
-All of our animals are pasture raised and fed NON-GMO feed.
+New Life Farm – cauliflower, curley kale, dino kale, collard greens, lettuce, cucumbers, and scallions, as well as pasture raised pork, chicken, and turkey.
+All of animals are pasture raised and fed non-gmo feed.
+Also, vine ripened tomatoes!

 Brooks Farm Beef – high quality grass fed beef that we have brought the past nine years to the market!
 Ranging from steaks, roasts, beef tips, ground beef and many other cuts.
 This beef is for the consumer who wants red meat that is healthy and tastes great.